Events & Performances

 What to expect?

-The Wilmington Black Storytelling Residency: Celebrating Black Narratives is designed to give participants an intense seven-day learning experience that will help them to increase their knowledge of Black storytelling and train under the guidance of masters in the craft.
+The Wilmington Black Storytelling Residency Voices of the Unbroken: Telling Our Truths, Shaping Our Future is designed to give participants an intense seven-day learning experience that will help them to increase their knowledge of Black storytelling and train under the guidance of masters in the craft.
 The foundation of the training will be grounded in four aspects of culture:

 • Storytelling